 To make your team profile public, do the following:

-3. Select Make team profile public to set the profile to public.
+3. Select Make my team’s profile public to set the profile to public.

-For information on how to create a public profile, see Editing your team profile.
+For information on how to create a public profile, see Edit your publisher team.

 Create a public workspace